Home / Articles / Buy US stocks

 A fee discount just lowers your trading cost — it has nothing to do with whether this particular trade makes money.
 The price can still drop, and no amount of low cost saves a position that's pointed the wrong way.
 Fees are one factor among many.

 Add those three together and that's your real cost.
-Think it through: you first spend local currency to buy USDT (first layer of cost), then use USDT to buy the tokenized stock (trading fee plus spread, second layer), and later, when you sell and convert back to fiat, you walk each of those again.
+Think it through: you first spend local currency to buy a stablecoin like USDT (first layer of cost), then use it to buy the stock, settled in USDC (platform fee plus any spread, second layer), and later, when you sell and convert back to fiat, you walk each of those again.
 Down the whole chain, any single step looks small; stacked up, maybe not.
 So to judge whether it's worth it, don't stare only at the trading-fee percentage — count the whole trip from fiat in to fiat out, and then you'll actually know.
 To work the cost and tax out in more detail, see the fees and taxes piece.

 What to sort out at tax time